riot/examples/README.md

+**We're making these examples compatible to v3.
+If you find something strange, feel free to send PR to our `next` branch :smile:**

 [![Build Status][travis-image]][travis-url] [![MIT License][license-image]][license-url]

 # Riot Examples

 This is a series of examples designed to showcase the benefits of adopting [Riot](http://riotjs.com).
 It is made possible by the Riot open source community.

+**Note**: These examples are basically tested on the latest version of Riot.
+[Check the older examples here](https://github.com/riot/examples/tree/v2.6.x) for v2.

 We have several examples to choose from; each one demonstrates different aspects Riot: